MarcDunand/MarcDunand/README.md

 I am currently deepening my understanding of SML(nj) and exploring how computation can be used to rigorously prove mathematics.

-My current projects include creating my own website, centralizing all of my past code here, and generating some of the macroscopic physical laws using a hihgly minimal set of rules.
+My current projects include creating my own website, centralizing all of my past code here, and generating some of the macroscopic physical laws using a minimal set of rules.

 Please feel free to contact me at mdunand@andrew.cmu.edu!